avenirs-esr/karuta-deployer/README.md

 2. `mysql -h${sql.server.host} -u ${user} -p ${password} ${database} < etc/database/karuta-backend.sql`
 3. `mysql -h${sql.server.host} -u ${user} -p ${password} ${database} < etc/database/report-helper.sql`

-### Database Migration

-**Before any update, you should consider to make a database dump to keep a backup**

-- When migrating from kapc1.2 or 1.3 to 1.3.5 or later, apply `ALTER TABLE vector_table MODIFY COLUMN a5 VARCHAR(5000) NOT NULL;`

 ### Tomcat configuration

 most important file to watch on is `etc/tomcat/server.xml`